lukeFalsina/learnDCL/README.md

 		$ git checkout dcl
 ```
 * Open the project contained in this folder in *Android Studio*.
 * Study **carefully** the class *"MainActivity.java"* in the *app* module.
-Some parts of its code implying dynamic code loading are missing and I expect you to implement them :) Follow the step by step instructions in the comments of that Java class to learn exactly what to do.
+Some parts of its code implying remote dynamic code loading are missing and I expect you to implement them :) Follow the step by step instructions in the comments of that Java class to learn exactly what to do.
+Please bear in mind that you are expected to write an **application** that, it *not only works fine*, but is also **secure**!
+I mean, as developers, we want our users to get only the best or aren't we? :)
 * Once that you are done and the application is fully working remember to **COMMIT** your changes (git commit).

 	Perform also this simple **"Repack"** test: